Tag Archives: Tara Gray

 Advice for new faculty members

-Boice’s approach was elaborated by Tara Gray and turned into a twelve-step programme.
+Boice’s approach was elaborated by Tara Gray and turned into a multi-step programme.
 The core of the approach is doing some writing every day or nearly every day, but not too much.
 Boice advocated stopping while still fresh, in order to have energy and enthusiasm to continue the next day.
 A central theme in Boice’s approach is moderation, to overcome the syndrome of procrastination and bingeing.

 Gray says to start writing from the very beginning of a research project.
 For example, in doing a PhD, you should start writing the first day, rather than spending a couple of years first reading and collecting data.
 The slogan here is “write before you’re ready.”